junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Motion to reconsider laid on the table Agreed to without objection.
 - 2013-06-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 294). (text: CR 6/26/2013 H4057)
 - 2013-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 294).(text: CR 6/26/2013 H4057)
+- 2013-07-08 — Received in the Senate and Read twice and referred to the Committee on Armed Services.